 Day 11: Markets and Local Experiences

-- cooking class
+- a cooking class

-- craft village
+- a craft village

 - local markets

-- Baan Kang Wat if you want an artsy relaxed atmosphere
+- Baan Kang Wat if you want an artsy, relaxed atmosphere

 Day 12: Free Day or Short Nature Day